jasone/sqlive/docs/docs.md

 ```

 Note that we used `--diff` in conjuction with `--since`.
 The `--since` option takes a timestamp produced by the database.
 The timestamp 0 corresponds to the beginning of times.
-So asking a diff since time 0 will get you all the data associated
+So asking for a diff since time 0 will get you all the data associated
 with a session.
-Now pay attention to the first line that was returned: it says, "Time: 26".
-This is the new timestamp that you will have to keep for the next time around.

-Let's try to modify something:
+The first line above contains a timestamp (`Time: 26`) that will be a useful diff
+point for us shortly.

+Let's now make some modifications:

 ```
 $ echo "delete from customer where c_custkey = 33;" | sqlive --data /tmp/test.db
 ```

-And ask for the diff since time 26:
+And ask for the diff since the timestamp from above (26):

 ```
 $ sqlive --diff 6065 --since 26 --data /tmp/test.db